shyamgupta196/detection-of-verified-claims/README.md

 ClaimsKG is a structured KnowledgeBase which serves as a registry of claims.
 The KB is updated at regular intervals.
 Thea latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from the year 1996 to 2023.
 For more details regarding ClaimsKG like the latest release and related papers, please refer to the official webpage https://data.gesis.org/claimskg/

-The method receives an input claim/sentence , computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims from , their relevance scores, veracity ratings and the corresponding fact-check sources
+The method receives an input claim/sentence, computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

 # SimBa Project Installation and Setup Guide